| Open

 consumers of broadband packages has been unnecessarily inflated in

 that low usage customers are subsidising high usage customers.
+5.8 Poor billing systems mean these

 effects cannot be solved by the market